-- The University Governing Board of the University of Bayreuth ensures the framework (1) conditions for good academic work.
-It shall be responsible for compliance with and communication of good scientific practice as well as appropriate career support for all scholars.
-The University Governing Board guarantees the conditions for scholars to comply with legal and ethical standards.
-The University Governing Board is responsible for an appropriate institutional organisational structure.
-Gender equality and diversity are taken into account in the selection and development of personnel; the corresponding processes are transparent and avoid unconscious bias as far as possible. - (2) Notwithstanding para 1, the faculties shall ensure that the teaching of the standards of good scientific practice is permanently guaranteed in all study programmes; the faculties shall regularly report to the University Governing Board, at least after every three semesters, on how they ensure the teaching of the standards of good scientific practice.
-They are responsible for ensuring that the rules of good scientific practice are made binding in the context of the supervision of doctoral students.
-The supervisors offer the doctoral candidates regular discussions, irrespective of the faculty's responsibility, which also serve to clarify doubts about the standards of good scientific practice.
-Supervision within the framework of the doctoral relationship does not release the doctoral candidate from the obligation to inform him/herself about the relevant standards of good scientific practice and to observe them on a permanent basis.
-If there are no indications that the doctoral candidate is disregarding the standards of good scientific practice, the supervisor of the doctoral project may trust in the doctoral candidate's conduct in accordance with the rules (principle of trust). - (3) Notwithstanding paragraphs 1 and 2, the heads of scientific working units or research groups shall ensure by appropriate organisational measures that the tasks of management, supervision and quality assurance, including the clarification of the relevant standards of good scientific practice, are clearly assigned within the working units and working groups and are actually performed by the respective persons in charge.
-The same applies to the avoidance of abuse of power and the prevention of the exploitation of relationships of dependency, for which suitable organisational measures are to be taken both at the level of the individual scientific working units and at the level of the management of scientific institutions.
-Careerpromoting measures for scientists and science support staff shall be ensured. - (4) The responsibilities of the scientists and staff members involved in a research project must be clear at all times during a research project.

-(5) Teaching the basics of good scientific work begins at the earliest possible stage in academic teaching and scientific training.
-Scholars at all career levels regularly update their knowledge of the standards of good scientific practice and the state of research.
+- (1) 1The University Governing Board of the University of Bayreuth ensures the framework conditions for good academic work.
+2lt shall be responsible for compliance with and communication of good scientific practice as well as appropriate career support for all scholars.
+3The University Governing Board guarantees the conditions for scholars to comply with legal and ethical standards.
+4The University Governing Board is responsible for an appropriate institutional organisational structure.
+5Gender equality and diversity are taken into account in the selection and development of personnel; the corresponding processes are transparent and avoid unconscious bias as far as possible. - 1Notwithstanding para 1, the faculties shall ensure that the teaching of the standards of good (2) scientific practice is permanently guaranteed in all study programmes; the faculties shall regularly report to the University Governing Board, at least after every three semesters, on how they ensure the teaching of the standards of good scientific practice.
+2They are responsible for ensuring that the rules of good scientific practice are made binding in the context of the supervision of doctoral students.
+3Aside from the responsibilities of the faculty, supervisors shall offer their doctoral students regular discussions which shall also serve to clarify any doubts pertaining to the standards of good academic practice.
+4Supervision within the framework of the doctoral relationship does not release the doctoral candidate from the obligation to inform him/herself about the relevant standards of good scientific practice and to observe them on a permanent basis.
+5 If there are no indications that the doctoral candidate is disregarding the standards of good scientific practice, the supervisor of the doctoral project may trust in the doctoral candidate's conduct in accordance with the rules (principle of trust). - 1Notwithstanding paragraphs 1 and 2, the heads of scientific working units or research groups (3) shall ensure by appropriate organisational measures that the tasks of management, supervision and quality assurance, including the clarification of the relevant standards of good scientific practice, are clearly assigned within the working units and working groups and are actually performed by the respective persons in charge.
+2The same applies to the avoidance of abuse of power and the prevention of the exploitation of relationships of dependency, for which suitable organisational measures are to be taken both at the level of the individual scientific working units and at the level of the management of scientific institutions.
+3 Careerpromoting measures for scientists and science support staff shall be ensured. - (4) The responsibilities of the scientists and staff members involved in a research project must be clear at all times during a research project. - (5) 1Teaching the basics of good scientific work begins at the earliest possible stage in academic teaching and scientific training.
+2Scholars at all career levels regularly update their knowledge of the standards of good scientific practice and the state of research.

-§4 Rules of good scientific practice
+Rules of good scientific practice